davidlowryduda/phase_mag_plot/README.md

 If you encounter any bugs or have any questions, let me know.

+# colormapplot

+This repository also contains a version of colormapplot.
+This is a plotting routine with similar calling semantics as `phase_mag_complex_plot` and sage's default `complex_plot`, but which allows one to use matplotlib compatible colormaps to source the colors.

+**Note** that this is not currently indexed in the reference Zenodo implementation.

 ## License

 This is closely modified from sage itself, and thus it is available under GPLv3.